InteraptSkills/Mongoose-with-MongoDB/README.md

 6. Install Mongoose `$ npm install mongoose`

+7.  npm install dotenv

-7. Go into your dotenv and add the path to the database `MONGODB_URI=mongodb://localhost/students`
+8. Go into your dotenv and add the path to the database `MONGODB_URI=mongodb://localhost/students`

 <br />